SaintAttila/infotags/README.md

     LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
-"""

-try:
-    from setuptools import setup
-except ImportError:
-    from distutils.core import setup

-# This will always succeed because infotags has no external dependencies.
-That
-# means you can include it in your distribution next to your setup.py script
-# and just assume it will work, like I do here.
-import infotags

-PACKAGE_NAME = 'infotags'
-setup(**infotags.get_info(PACKAGE_NAME))